 This is why it is so important to determine fault at the scene of the accident when a collision during merging is involved.
 Fault can vary greatly depending on the collision happened, who was merging, and where the point of impact was.

-Filing a Claim Against a Person Who Hit You While Merging
+Filing a PI Claim Against a Person Who Hit You While Merging

-If, however, you have a personal injury attorney work on the claim for you, he or she can file the claim properly, ensuring all evidence is supplied and that the insurance company assumes liability for the damage to your vehicle, your lost wages, your medical bills, and your pain and suffering.
+A personal injury attorney will file the claim properly, ensuring all evidence is supplied and that the insurance company assumes liability for the damage to your vehicle, your lost wages, your medical bills, and your pain and suffering.

-The attorney will know what laws you are protected by and the full amount of damages you are actually entitled to, rather than what the insurance company wants to offer you.
-This is why it is so valuable to have a legal expert on your side.
-Talk an attorney today--you shouldn't have to go it alone.
+The attorney will know what laws you are protected by and the full amount of damages you are actually entitled to.